motetpaper/sealchop-js/README.md

 ## Purpose

 **`sealchop-js`** is designed to create Chinese seal chops for display on web pages (and blogs) or for print on paper stationery (e.g., business cards, letterheads, envelopes, notebooks, etc.).

-This is the web version, designed as a JavaScript module, as opposed to the other versions designed for GitHub generator repos or RESTful APIs.
+This is the web version, designed as a JavaScript module, as opposed to the other versions designed for GitHub Actions workflows or RESTful APIs.

 ## Quick Start